vercel/next.js/docs/api-reference/data-fetching/getServerSideProps.md

 ---
-description: Fetch data on each request with `getServerSideProps`.
-Learn more about this API for data fetching in Next.js.
+description: API reference for `getServerSideProps`.
+Learn how to fetch data on each request with Next.js.
 ---

 # `getServerSideProps`